onmyway133/awesome-android-architecture/README.md

 ### Repos

+- [mortar](https://github.com/square/mortar) A simple library that makes it easy to pair thin views with dedicated controllers, isolated from most of the vagaries of the Activity life cycle.
 - [nucleus](https://github.com/konmik/nucleus) Nucleus is an Android library, which utilizes the Model-View-Presenter pattern to properly connect background tasks with visual parts of an application.